Skip to main content

 Modulo

-_cds_icon_radiobutton_activated.png: The drive turns endlessly without limiting the traversing range (example: belt drive).
+_cds_icon_radiobutton_activated.png: The drive turns endlessly without limiting the travel range (example: belt drive).

 Modulo value [u]: Value of one cycle (modulo period)